Hybrid imploding scalar and ads spacetime: Conclusion

+In \S\ref{two} a two parameter solution (\ref{solution}) was found which has imploding spacetime and part of de Sitter spactime as special cases.
+It demonstrates that the cosmological constant does not alter self-similarity.

+In \S\ref{tps} a new three parameter scalar-Einstein solution (\ref{three}) was presented: its properties are messy unlike those of the two parameter cases.

+In \S\ref{hd} the hyperbolic dual (\ref{hyperbolicdual}) of the cosmological constant dynamical scalar-Einstein (\ref{solution}) was found, it turns out that different hyperbolic coordinates cover different parts of the solution depending on the signs of the scalar field and Killing potential.
+Using a type of tetrad (\ref{defm}) the Weyl tensor (\ref{weyl}) takes the same form in both cases.

+In \S\ref{tlt} the Lanczos potential was found, explicitly showing that the presence of the conformal factor requires further integration.

 Topics not looked at include the following.
 The use of conformal factors to find further solutions \cite{mdr23}.
-The properties of the Lanczos potential \cite{mdrcs}, which presumably are inherited from the $\Lambda=0$ case because of the vanishing of the Weyl tensor in deSitter spacetime.
 Extension to higher dimensions, this has been done for imploding scalar solutions \cite{mdrfi}.
 Embedding in higher dimensions, although this can be done in general for spherically symmetric spacetimes a simple embedding for imploding scalar spacetime is not known.
 The properties of geodesics: deSitter spacetime is one of the few spacetimes in which all geodesics can be easily expressed \cite{mdr20}, imploding scalar spacetime is exactly the opposite not only is there no simple expression for the global geodesics but furthermore local expressions for the world function and van Vleck determinant converge slowly.
 The global properties of the solution (\ref{solution}), although the global properties of the limiting cases are known when the familiar coordinate transformations are applied one gets off-diagonal metric components and so forth.
 Group properties: although the group properties of deSitter and anti-deSitter spectime are well known nothing is known about the group properties of imploding scalar spacetime or of (\ref{solution}).

-In conclusion a solution which has both imploding scalar and parts of anti-deSitter or deSitter spacetime as limiting cases was presented and the null junction conditions shown to be well behaved.
+In conclusion a solution which has both imploding scalar and parts of anti-deSitter or deSitter spacetime as limiting cases was presented and its null junction conditions shown to be well behaved.